Battle of Alford: Background

-The battle
+Battle

 The two armies appear to have been roughly equal in size, though Baillie later claimed the Royalists outnumbered them.
 Up to 1,000 of Baillie's troops may have been local militia hastily pressed into service just before the battle.
 Baillie's position was further weakened by the presence of representatives of the Committee of Estates on his chain of command in the person of the Earl of Balcarres.

 In Mac Colla's absence, the Irish troops supporting Montrose were commanded by Col. Manus O'Cahan, who showed a high degree of military discipline in the coming battle by unleashing his men at the critical point.
 This was the first battle where Montrose's Irish contingent did not outnumber his Scottish troops.
 Thanks to the presence of the Strathbogie and other Gordon regiments, Montrose also now had many more Lowlanders than Highlanders.